 Take along the dog’s favorite toy.
-And, wave it around and call your dog.
-Then, if it thinks it’s playtime, it may come running to retrieve the toy.
+And wave it around and call your dog.
+Then, it may come running to retrieve the toy if it thinks it’s playtime.

 Our Golden Retriever responds swiftly to the squeak of his favorite toy no matter where he is or what he is doing.

 Most importantly, don’t yell or get angry.
 It will just frighten the dog and make it less likely to come to you if it thinks it will get punished.

 Often dogs can find their way home if they’re nearby, and you want someone there if this happens.
 Or, if a stranger finds the dog and phones home, someone is there to receive the call.

 Moreover, the person at home can act as a central command center, and you can use them as a single contact point for everyone searching.
 In turn, they can communicate information back to you instead of having multiple people contacting and distracting you while you are searching.

 The person at home can also begin working on a lost dog poster which is the next step.